-Selected from diverse submissions across the island, the exhibition presents the First Prize award winner, two runner-up award winners, a bursary award recipient and 30 shortlisted artists selected through Ireland’s largest combined prize fund for contemporary photography, totalling €25,000.
+Selected from diverse submissions across the island, the exhibition presents the First Prize Award winner, two Judges’ Selection Award winners, a Bursary Award recipient and 30 shortlisted artists selected through Ireland’s largest combined prize fund for contemporary photography, totalling €25,000.

 Presented in partnership with Taylor Wessing, Photo Museum Ireland and Business to Arts, the Taylor Wessing Irish Photo Prize is a long-term investment in photographic practice in Ireland.
 The exhibition brings together new work by photographers and lens-based artists at different stages of their careers, spanning documentary, portraiture, conceptual and experimental approaches.